andydna/strip/readme.md

 # What?

-so, say you're working on `something.c` and have this kinda thing in your `.vimrc` for a quick compile and run:
+say you're working on `something.c` and have this kinda thing in your `.vimrc` for a quick compile and run:

 ```vim
 map <leader>cc :wa\|:!gcc %; ./a.out<cr>